usaid-cs/yesterday-i-learned/random.md

 - "With [aplomb](https://www.google.ca/m?q=aplomb&client=ms-opera-mobile&channel=new&espv=1)" means "with confidence under demanding conditions".
 - [Primary Japanese pupils take their shoes off at school](http://www.ehow.com/about_6127367_do-students-shoes-off-school_.html?dmsp=manual) (and wear slippers instead) to establish an "equaliser" that make them feel it is their responsibility to clean the place up.
 - [If](http://www.xda-developers.com/the-paradox-of-choice-and-why-oems-dont-listen/) a democracy would have an overwhelming amount of individuals with low capability quotients, [simulations](http://maxwellsci.com/print/crjss/v2-255-261.pdf) suggest that such a population would choose low capability quotient Heads of State.
-- None of the people who successfully committed suicide report regretting their decision.
-This is called suvivorship bias.
 - Typically, wealthier families produce the best looking offspring.
 This is most likely because the prettiest women are able to choose wealthy ([and](https://www.reddit.com/r/AskReddit/comments/2w124x/whats_the_least_politically_correct_fact_you_know/comp344), well, handsome, perhaps) husbands.
 Also, good nutrition and easy living let people's good-lookingness come out.
 - [Swordfish can be huge](http://cdni.wired.co.uk/620x620/s_v/Swordfish.jpg), but that is not a swordfish.
 That's a [marlin](http://en.wikipedia.org/wiki/Marlin).
 - Uncontrolled civilisation goes through [four repeating generations of viewmodels](http://www.generationmodel.eu/gentypmod): idealist (expansive growth) -> reactive (when idealists suddenly gain individuality) -> civic (when individuals split up and enjoy) -> adaptive (during a crisis of some sort)